maher92-collab/securescan-pro/README.md

 # SecureScan Pro

-Advanced security scanning platform for comprehensive network and web application assessments.
-Built with FastAPI backend and React frontend, featuring modern UI design matching your provided screenshot.
+SecureScan Pro is a security scanning tool I’ve built for checking networks and web apps.
+It has a FastAPI backend and React frontend, with a clean modern UI (dark mode, glass style) that matches the design I had in mind.

-Live Demo

-Try SecureScan Pro live : https://securescan-pro-49m9.onrender.com/
+👉 Live Demo: SecureScan Pro

 Main interface
 <img width="1911" height="912" alt="main interface" src="https://github.com/user-attachments/assets/3738ab22-a4eb-4b48-8fe8-57beb9e60e09" />